About

 PSFS_logo_full.png

 The Pittsburgh Silent Film Society (PSFS) was founded in 2013 to help foster and promote silent film exhibition with live musical accompaniment in Pittsburgh and western Pennsylvania.
+Its mission includes advocating for celluloid film exhibition and preservation, and to serve communities in western Pennsylvania as a resource for information on how to properly care for celluloid films of all kinds, both silent and sound.

 In 2014 PSFS founder Chad Hunter obtained a grant from the Sprout Fund to launch “Silents, Please,” a monthly silent film series at the Hollywood Theater in Dormont.
 With the frequent help of early jazz musician and scholar Tom Roberts, he has since programmed and presented over 50 silent films paired with 14 musical performers in western PA.

 PSFS launched the Pittsburgh Silent Film Festival in 2023, partnering with 8 venues to show 9 films.
 The 2024 festival is scheduled for September 29 through October 6, 2024.
+The Society received its 501(c)3 charitable status in 2024.

 Director